jsmarier-courses/project-1-kcaes/submission-message-soumission.md

 6. Changed footer color to match the blue from the top mennu bar.
 7. Increased front size of logo to 38px.
 8. Changed font style of logo to Verdana, sans-serif.
+9. Changed a parahraph in index.html to italics.
+10.